Green's theorem: Theorem

-where the path of integration along C is anticlockwise.
+where the path of integration along C is counterclockwise.

+Application

 In physics, Green's theorem finds many applications.
 One is solving two-dimensional flow integrals, stating that the sum of fluid outflowing from a volume is equal to the total outflow summed about an enclosing area.
 In plane geometry, and in particular, area surveying, Green's theorem can be used to determine the area and centroid of plane figures solely by integrating over the perimeter.

 Proof when D is a simple region

 The following is a proof of half of the theorem for the simplified area D, a type I region where C1 and C3 are curves connected by vertical lines (possibly of zero length).
 A similar proof exists for the other half of the theorem when D is a type II region where C2 and C4 are curves connected by horizontal lines (again, possibly of zero length).
 Putting these two parts together, the theorem is thus proven for regions of type III (defined as regions which are both type I and type II).
 The general case can then be deduced from this special case by decomposing D into a set of type III regions.